Haystack Reservoir is an easily reached irrigation reservoir that provides a wide range of fair fishing options in Central Oregon.

 There is lots of camping here at three U.S. Forest Service campgrounds here, and both Haystack Reservoir and Day Use Area on the east side and Haystack West Shore Campground and Day Use Area have boat ramps to use when there is enough water and back access for daytime visitors.
 There’s a group camp on the south side.

-Non-angling boaters often flock here as well, so you might consider fishing early to avoid the activity.
+Non-angling boaters often flock here as well, especially as the weather turns warmer, so you might consider fishing early to avoid the activity.

 From the south, take U.S. 97 north past Redmond and Terrebonne to Southwest Jericho Lane, which will lead you east to Haystack Drive at the reservoir.